Car Shakes When Going Over 60 MPH? Here’s Why

 Unbalanced Wheels (Unbalanced Tires)

-Wheel balancing is routinely done before your tires are refitted.
-Weights are added to the metal rim to ensure the wheel rotates smoothly without “wobbling.”
+Wheel balancing is regularly done before your tires are refitted.
+Weights are added to the metal rim to ensure the wheel rotates evenly without “wobbling.”

 You can visualize an unbalanced wheel and tire by taking a roll of tape and rolling it across the floor.
 Watch it sway from side to side.